MountSionCBSSecondary/SchoolWebsite/docs/Github_Authorization_Tutorial.md

-How to authorise Fedora for work\
-on GitHub\
-1) Generate RSA files

-● In Fedora, go to Applications → Utilities →\
-Terminal

-● Type "ssh-keygen -t rsa -b 4096 -C\
-\<your\_email\@example.com\>" and press Enter\
-twice

-● Press Enter twice again\

-2) Add your SSH key to the SSH\
-Agent\
-● In Terminal, type eval "\$(ssh-agent -s)" and\
-press Enter

-● Then, type ssh-add \~/.ssh/id\_rsa and press\
-Enter\

-3) Adding SSH file to GitHub

-● In the Terminal, type "cd \~/.ssh" and press Enter

-● Then type "vi id\_rsa.pub" and press Enter

-● Copy all of the file's contents

-● Then hold down the SHIFT key and tap the\
-colon key, release SHIFT key and type "wq" and\
-press Enter

-● Go to GitHub.com and login\

-4) Adding SSH to GitHub

-● After login click on your profile picture and\
-Settings

-● Navigate to SSH Keys Settings

-● Add a New SSH Key

-● Choose your own title and paste the copied\
-contents of id\_rsa.pub into the Key section and\
-save\
-5) Initialize Authorization

-● Create a repo/fork

-● Click on Clone/Download

-● Clone as SSH

-● Use the copy button to the side of the Text

-● In Terminal, type git clone and copy in copied\
-text

-● If prompted, type yes to everything

-● Congratulations, you have successfully\
-authorised your computer for GitHub!
+##How to authorise Fedora for work on GitHub##

+#1) Generate RSA files#

+- In Fedora, go to Applications → Utilities → Terminal

+- Type "ssh-keygen -t rsa -b 4096 -C <your_email@example.com>" and press Enter twice

+- Press Enter twice again

+#2) Add your SSH key to the SSH Agent#

+- In Terminal, type "eval $(ssh-agent -s)" and press Enter

+- Then, type ssh-add ~/.ssh/id_rsa and press Enter

+#3) Adding SSH file to GitHub#

+- In the Terminal, type "cd ~/.ssh" and press Enter

+- Then type "vi id_rsa.pub" and press Enter

+- Copy all of the file's contents

+- Then hold down the SHIFT key and tap the colon key, release SHIFT key and type "wq" and press Enter

+- Go to GitHub.com and login

+#4) Adding SSH to GitHub#

+- After login click on your profile picture and Settings

+- Navigate to SSH Keys Settings

+- Add a New SSH Key

+- Choose your own title and paste the copied contents of id_rsa.pub into the Key section and save

+#5) Initialize Authorization#

+- Create a repo/fork

+- Click on Clone/Download

+- Clone as SSH

+- Use the copy button to the side of the Text

+- In Terminal, type git clone and copy in copied text

+- If prompted, type yes to everything

+- Congratulations, you have successfully authorised your computer for GitHub!